-The Shura Council is generating a space in which Muslim women can actively dialogue and collaborate on pressing issues of social justice, in order to articulate an ethical and egalitarian Islam.
-Comprised of Muslim women scholars and activists, the Council aims to promote equality for Muslim women by conducting research, providing Islamic positions on relevant issues, and disseminating this information to the media and WISE network.
-Operating under the framework of justice, the WISE Shura Council is creating a crucial space for scholarship and activism that contributes to Muslim women’s struggle for justice and a broad vision of acting in public spaces
+The Shura Council, comprised of Muslim women scholars and activists, aims to promote equality for Muslim women by conducting research, providing Islamic positions on relevant issues, and disseminating this information to the media and WISE network.
+Operating under the framework of social justice, the Shura Council is creating a crucial space for scholarship, dialogue, collaboration and activism that contributes to Muslim women’s struggle for justice, an ethical and egalitarian Islam, and a broad vision of acting in public spaces.
+Since 2009, the Global Muslim Women Shura Council has released position papers on the following topics – domestic violence, violent extremism, female genital mutilation, child marriage, forced marriage, women’s leadership, and women’s education.
+If you are interested in obtaining any of these position papers, please contact our office at [email protected]

 Despite monolithic depictions in both Eastern and Western media, Muslim women represent a diverse and heterogeneous sociological group.
 While they may confront similar challenges or find common ground in some areas, the lived experiences of Muslim women vary considerably, depending on the socio-historical and political contexts in which they lead their lives.
 WISE has conducted research on various issues impacting Muslim women across the globe, providing Quranic support for women’s education, access to healthcare, inheritance rights and much more.